 These materials might not be borrowable through ILL:

-Journal articles are delivered via email in most cases.
+Journal articles are delivered via email.
 It usually takes a couple days for you to receive your article.
-You can always check the status of a pending request by logging into InterLibrary Loan.
+You can always check the status of a pending request by logging into your InterLibrary Loan account.

 Books may take between a few days and a couple weeks to deliver.
 When a book arrives, you will be notified via email that your ILL request is ready.
 They can be picked up at the circulation desk.

 Because books you request through ILL are owned by other libraries, those libraries set the loan period, which is normally about two weeks.
-A renewal should be requested only when absolutely necessary, and should be done at least one week in advance of the due date.
+You may renew a book if you see the renew button next to the book title in your account.
+If you do not see a renew button, then the book cannot be renewed at that time.
 Return all ILL books to the Information Desk.
 ILL books may also be recalled by the lending institution, in which case we would need the material returned immediately.
 Lending libraries also determine any conditions regarding the use of their materials.
 Limitations such as “No Renewal” or “Library Use Only” must be honored.

 For assistance, contact the Interlibrary Loan Office, (535- 2576), or the Reference Librarian (535-2455).